-Veronica Bright has won a string of prizes for her short fiction, including the prestigious Woman and Home short story competition, as well as places at the Winchester Literary Festival and the Swanwick Writers’ Summer School (twice).
-Her work has been published in numerous anthologies and online.
-In July 2016 she self-published two collections of short stories, Cloud Paintings and A Gift from the Horse Chestnut Tree.
-Her novel, set in the sixties, is with her agent, and her dream is to see someone on a train totally engrossed in the plot.
-Veronica publishes a monthly blog on her website – www.veronicabright.co.uk
+Veronica has won over forty prizes for her short fiction, including the prestigious Woman and Home short story competition, as well as places at the Winchester Literary Festival and the Swanwick Writers’ Summer School (twice).
+Her work has appeared in over a dozen anthologies, and online.
+She has published three collections of prize-winning short stories ––Cloud Paintings, A Gift from the Horse Chestnut Tree, and Rainbow Laughter.
+A former primary school teacher, Veronica is also the author of teaching resource books published by Kevin Mayhew Ltd, and a non-fiction book, How to create believable characters using the Enneagram.

 She has recently feature in the PWG anthology and now a regular member of the group.
 She plans to produce two children’s books and publish poetry in the future

 I consider myself first and foremost a nurse.
 However, that broad career definition covers a multitude….
 I travelled overseas with both the Royal College of Nursing and the World Health Organisation.
 I was also a nurse member on the board of NICE for eight years.